 Jarvis Green, former defensive end for the New England Patriots, Denver Broncos, and Houston Texans

 This two-time Super Bowl Champ went from the field to your grocery store when he created Ocean 97, a wholesale shrimp distribution service.
-His dinner kits are the perfect time-saver (so you can focus on the eating, not cooking) and come in whatever flavor profile you’re craving.
-(As a former Patriot, we think it’s also likely he might also enjoy our New England Clam Chowder Bites recipe.)
+His shrimp pate is creamy and rich and comes in several flavors; perfect for simply spreading on a cracker for a quick snack, or incorporating into other dishes.
+(As a former Patriot, we like to think he might also enjoy our New England Clam Chowder Bites recipe.)

 Dre Kirkpatrick, cornerback for the Arizona Cardinals

 Lane Taylor, guard for the Green Bay Packers

 Be the MVP of your tailgate by wowing with a beef brisket.
 Taylor’s secret?
 Smoking it.
 “I would smoke it using pecan wood.
 No sauce, just seasoned with salt, pepper, and garlic, which puts a good bark on it,” he says.
-If you don’t want to post up in the parking lot for the hours a solid smoke requires, so maybe there’s one small glimmer of a silver lining now that you’ll be doing it all at home?
+In normal times, you might not want to post up in the parking lot for the hours and hours a solid smoke requires, so maybe there’s one small glimmer of a silver lining now that you’ll be doing it all at home?

-Davon Godchaux, defensive tackle for the Miami Dolphins
+Davon Godchaux, nose tackle for the Miami Dolphins

 Keep it simple with sticky barbecue ribs and traditional potato salad.
 “You’ve got to have plenty of mayo, eggs, all that good stuff!” he says.
 Or, kick it up a notch with a dish that’s true to this Louisiana native’s roots: jambalaya.
 “Your jambalaya needs to have good sausage, shrimp, and crawfish if you can,” Godchaux says.
 Make it ahead or bring along a pot that fits on your grill and be a true parking lot chef.

 Adolphus Washington, free agent (former defensive tackle for the Miami Dolphins)